Skill 7. Relating (Team thinking).

 In the language of the Eight Skills, Covey’s other four habits involve learning (Synergize), anticipation (Be Proactive), strategic vision (Begin With the End in Mind), and strategic prioritization (Put First Things First).
 Using the Eight Skills model, we can also propose that innovating, influencing, and reviewing are adaptive foresight and success habits that we must follow.
 Covey addresses influence in The Speed of Trust (2008), a book recommended earlier.
 The Franklin Covey Leadership Center, a great place for leadership training, now also offers Sales Performance and Customer Loyalty consulting.
 That leaves only innovating and reviewing as core foresight and success skills that were absent from Covey’s classic book.
 No doubt the Franklin Covey Center has addressed these other critical skills in separate publications in the years since.

 Like influence, foresight consultants rely on the relating skill in all stages of their work.
 Consultants must relate well to their colleagues, on whom they depend for referrals and social intelligence.
 They need to understand the needs of their team, offer trust, personal freedoms, a development path, a good mission, adequate benefits, create demanding execution sprints, and provide healthy recovery time.
 They also need good mental models for how their production and client teams emotionally and intellectually perceive the world and their work.
-These relating skills build team strength and trust, and bring it to a place where it will accept, rather than resist, needed periodic changes in direction (reviewing and change management, Skill 8).
+These relating skills build team strength and trust, and bring it to a place where it will accept, rather than resist, our regularly-needed changes in direction, small and large.
+We will now discuss that challenge under reviewing (Skill 8) the last skill in the Do loop.